Shared-Reality-Lab/IMAGE-server/preprocessors/content-categoriser/README.md

+Beta quality: Useful enough for testing by end-users.

 This preprocessor classifies whether the input image is a picture or a chart.
 The preprocessor is trained from scratch using transfer learning.
 The following datasets were used in training our preprocessor
 ## Datasets used